 If you will take a close look at the image.
 I have downloaded "terraform_0.14.7_linux_amd64.zip" file in "~/Desktop" or "/home/dev/Desktop" location.

 Step2 - Extract terraform zip file

 Go to your download directory and run unzip command to inflate your Terraform zip file.

 For example - when I ran unzip command on my "terraform 0.14.7 64-bit file".
 It extracted the "terraform" command in ~/Desktop location.

 $ unzip terraform_0.14.7_linux_amd64.zip

-You can simply move this extracted terraform file to "/usr/bin/" directory.
-This will setup the Terraform PATH without much hassles.
+You can simply move this extracted terraform file to the "/usr/bin/" directory.
+This will set up the Terraform PATH without much hassles.

 $ sudo mv ~/Desktop/terraform /usr/bin/ # Check Path of Terraform $ which